-On Gloucester’s narrow Main Street near the fishing piers, Virgilio’s Bakery & Deli is a small grocery store with exactly two tables for dining – outside, on the sidewalk.
-Like the neighborhood that surrounds it, Virgilio’s has a well-aged patina (it’s been here since 1961); and while tourists do stop in, this is a shop aimed primarily at people who live and work on the North Shore.
+On Gloucester’s narrow Main Street near the fishing piers, Virgilio’s Bakery & Deli is a small grocery store with a well-aged patina (it’s been here since 1961); and while tourists do stop in, it is a shop aimed primarily at people who live and work on the North Shore.

 Regular customers know Virgilio’s as a great source of take-out sandwiches made on fleecy submarine rolls.
 We are especially fond of the “St. Joseph” (named for the patron saint of working men), which is Italian cold cuts, oil and spices.
 Among the other popular configurations are “Northeaster,” a veggie sub that sparkles when garnished with olive salad; and the “West-Ender,” filled with proscuitto, provolone, and red peppers.